ev3dev/ev3dev.github.io/docs/tutorials/setup-bluetooth-audio-with-pulseaudio.md

                         Part of profile(s): a2dp_source
 ```

-  * The active profile probably doesn't say `a2dp`, so set it by running:
+  * The active profile probably doesn't say `a2dp`, although in the output above it already has been set.
+    So set it by running:
     `pactl set-card-profile 1 a2dp`
     The "1" in this command is the number of the BT card from the output above.